gpuweb/cts/docs/intro/developing.md

 ### Web Platform Tests (wpt) - Ref Tests

+Running ref tests is not possible with this repository alone.
+It depends on WPT test harness support.

-You can execute individual web platform reftests at
+You can however inspect the actual and reference pages for web platform reftests in the standalone runner by navigating to them.
+For example, by loading:

  - `http://localhost:8080/out/webgpu/web_platform/reftests/canvas_clear.https.html`
  - `http://localhost:8080/out/webgpu/web_platform/reftests/ref/canvas_clear-ref.html`